patronasxdxd/dev/README.md

 `THUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers thUSD tokens.

 `SortedTroves.sol` - a doubly linked list that stores addresses of Vault owners, sorted by their individual collateralization ratio (ICR).
-It inserts and re-inserts Troves at the correct position, based on their ICR.
+It inserts and re-inserts Vaults at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains functionality for obtaining the current collateral:USD price, which the system uses for calculating collateralization ratios.